Tropical methods for building real space sextics with totally real tritangent planes: Preliminaries: tropical tritangent curves and lifting methods

 \begin{definition} Given the polynomials $\sextic$ and $\ell$ defined above, we say $(\ell, p, p',p'')$ is a \emph{tritangent tuple} to $V(\sextic)$ defined over $\overline{\K}$ if $V(\ell)$ is tritangent to $V(\sextic)$ with tangency points $p$, $p'$ and $p''$. \end{definition}

 Tropical curves will be defined following the \emph{max} convention.
-In particular, the tropicalization of $V(\sextic)$ in $\TPr^1\times \TPr^1$ will be determined by the Newton subdivision of $\sextic$.
-The smooth condition will correspond to having a unimodular Newton subdivision. \autoref{fig:example64} shows an example of such curves.
+In particular, the tropicalization $\Gamma$ of $V(\sextic)$ in $\TPr^1\times \TPr^1$ will be determined by the Newton subdivision of $\sextic$.
+The smooth condition will correspond to having a unimodular triangulation of the Newton polytope of $\sextic$. \autoref{fig:example64} shows an example of such curves.
 In turn, the tropicalization of a curve embedded in $(\K^*)^n$ by an ideal $I$ in the Laurent polynomial ring $\K[x_1^{\pm}, \ldots, x_n^{\pm}]$ will be obtained as the (Euclidean) closure in $\RR^n$ of the image of $V(I)\subseteq (\overline{\K}^*)^n$ under the coordinatewise negative valuation.
-Our ideals $I$ will be determined by tropical modifications of $\RR^2$ induced by the tritangent curves $\Lambda$ to the input smooth $(3,3)$-curve $\Gamma$.
+Our ideals $I$ will be determined by tropical modifications of $\RR^2$ induced by the tritangent curves $\Lambda$ to the input curve $\Gamma$.
 For an overview of these and other notions in tropical geometry, we refer the reader to~\cite{MSBook, Mi06}.

 \begin{remark} The dihedral group $\Dn{4}$ of order eight records automorphisms of the unit square preserving its boundary.
 By construction, this group acts on $\pr^1\times \pr^1$ by monomial Cremona transformations.
 This action extends to $\ZZ^2$ and the space of tropical plane curves of bidegree $(d,d)$ in $\TPr^1\times \TPr^1$ for any $d\in \ZZ_{>0}$.
-In particular, it acts on the space of smooth bidegree $(3,3)$ curves and their tropical tritangent $(1,1)$-curves. \autoref{tab:D4Action} describes the action of two generators of $\Dn{4}$ on the classical and tropical sides, including its effect on the defining equation $\ell$. \end{remark}
+In particular, it acts on the space of smooth $(3,3)$-curves and their tropical tritangent $(1,1)$-curves. \autoref{tab:D4Action} describes the action of two generators of $\Dn{4}$ on the classical and tropical sides, including its effect on the coefficients $m, n, \du$ featured in~\eqref{eq:tritangent}. \end{remark}

 The tropical version of B\'ezout's Theorem (see e.g.,~\cite[Corollary 1.3.4]{MSBook}) ensures that the curves $\Gamma$ and $\Lambda$ meet at six points (counted with multiplicity) when considering their stable intersections.
-If their intersection is transverse (or proper), these six points are precisely $\Gamma\cap \Lambda$.
+If their intersection is transverse (or proper), these six points are precisely $\Gamma \cap \Lambda$.
 In the non-proper case, the number of intersection points, counted with multiplicity, is obtained by the fan displacement rule along a generic direction $v$, i.e.,